September 2022

 This restaurant, run from the Tzipori family house, was the original Tzipori restaurant, the first in the empire.
 Today this house has become the venue of Solo Carne Restaurant.

-Street parking is tight in Bnei Brak.
+Parking: Street parking is tight in Bnei Brak.
 The closest lot that we found was a pay lot across Jabotinsky St, behind Machon Mor.